Azerbaijan says two soldiers killed near disputed Nagorno-Karabakh

-BAKU/YEREVAN (Reuters) - Azerbaijan said on Tuesday that forces backed by neighbor Armenia had killed two of its soldiers near the disputed territory of Nagorno-Karabakh, which was the cause of a war that killed about 30,000 people in the early 1990s.
+BAKU/YEREVAN, Feb 5 (Reuters) - Azerbaijan said on Tuesday that forces backed by neighbour Armenia had killed two of its soldiers near the disputed territory of Nagorno-Karabakh, which was the cause of a war that killed about 30,000 people in the early 1990s.

 The conflict between ethnic Azeris and Armenians erupted in 1991 over the area, a mountainous enclave within Azerbaijan but with a majority Armenian population, which Armenian-backed forces seized along with seven surrounding Azeri districts.